AskiaADX/ADXStudio/app/explorer/readme.md

 # Explorer

-The explorer is the left space in the IDE dedicated to the tree view when folders/projetcs are opens.
+The explorer is the left space in the IDE dedicated to the tree view when folders/projects are opened.

 The explorer contains :